weiwang-hust/DopplerFi/README.md

 ### receiver(GNUradio + MATLAB)
 The DopplerFi receiver in BLE is built on GMSK loopback.
 The RSSI block is used to calculate RSSI for received signal.

-Copy the RSSI folder into the path
+1.Copy the RSSI folder into the path.

-Build the RSSI block in GNUradio
+2.Build the RSSI block in GNUradio
     cd  /gunradio/build
     make
     sudo make install